berwiecom/TST..darkwire.io/readme.md

 $ docker run --name darkwire.io --env STORE_HOST=redis://redis.host:6379 darkwire.io
 ```

 You are able to use any of the enviroment variables available in `server/.env.dist` and `client/.env.dist`.
-The defaults are available in [Dockerfile](Dockerfile)
+The defaults are available in [Dockerfile](Dockerfile).

 ### Security

 Please report any security issues to `hello@darkwire.io`.

 ### How it works